The critical chain method is one of the key tools and techniques for developing a project schedule.

 We have to go through steps during the development of a schedule like;

 - It is done by evaluating activity sequences, durations, resource needs, and schedule constraints to generate the project schedule model.

-- The schedule model controls the planned start and finish dates for project activities and major milestones based on the inputs’ accuracy.
+- The schedule model controls the planned start and finish dates for project activities and major milestones based on accuracy.
 Schedule development can involve extensive review and iterations in time, and resource estimation for the right project schedule model can function as a baseline to track progress.

-- Once we have defined start and end dates, it is recommended to share the detailed information with the project team to avoid conflict in scheduling and availability of resources that might also be engaged in some other projects and ensure its validity.
+- Once we have defined start and end dates, it is recommended to share the detailed information with the project team to avoid conflict in scheduling and resource availability that might also be engaged in some other projects and ensure its validity.

 With the passage of time and work progress, the revision and project schedule maintenance process continues and is essential to meet the project completion requirements throughout the project’s duration.

 Critical Chain Method

 The most vital advantage of this method is that by entering schedule activities, durations, resources, resource reliabilities, and logical relationships into the scheduling tool, it automatically creates the best possible schedule model with planned dates for concluding project activities.

 As explained above, the critical chain method (CCM) is one of the schedule method’s key tools.
 The project team’s help can include buffers in any project schedule path to accommodate any uncertainties and limitations of resources.

 For this, the critical chain method brings the concept of buffers and buffer management.
 There are three main types of buffers;